 Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

-As a general rule, pregnancy is not considered a great time for travelling.
-To put your life on hold though for nine months is impossible and it is likely you will want to take holidays and have weekends away within this time.
-However, it is generally recommended that pregnant women do not travel to tropical areas within developing countries and to try and limit any travel within the last six weeks of their pregnancy.
+Many couples want to take a holiday or have weekends away before the baby is born.
+'Babymoons' have become very popular, especially for first time parents.
+However as a general rule, pregnancy is not considered a great time for travelling.
+You must consult your doctor before you travel, especially if your pregnancy is considered high risk, or you have experienced complications.
+It is generally recommended that pregnant women do not travel to tropical areas within developing countries and to try and limit any travel within the last six weeks of their pregnancy.

 Travel insurance is a sound idea if travelling outside of Australia .
 The cost of medical care in some countries is prohibitive and in the case of premature labour and delivery, unexpected hospitalisation fees can extend to thousands of dollars.